Joan Robinson Hill: Illness

 Still uneasy after his second diagnosis, Dr. Bertinot consulted a colleague, Dr. Frank Lanza, who believed Joan to be in septic shock.
 The doctors ordered blood cultures, which would take 72 hours to process.
 Joan had been a patient at Sharpstown General for six hours when her kidneys began to fail; she was not passing any urine and had edema.
 Her intravenous fluids were increased with the hope of being able to prompt her kidneys into producing urine.
-By 8 p.m., Joan Robinson Hill's kidneys had failed to respond and her condition was considered to be "grave".
+By 8:00 pm, Joan Robinson Hill's kidneys had failed to respond and her condition was considered to be "grave".
 Dr. Bernard Hicks, a kidney specialist, was called in to consult.
 Dr. Hicks determined Joan was in severe kidney failure.
 Since Sharpstown General had no dialysis machine, the medical team debated about transferring Joan to Houston Methodist Hospital, where such equipment was available, but Dr. Hicks believed she was too ill to be transferred.
 The option for treating her at the hospital was to begin peritoneal dialysis.
-Dr. Hicks wanted the consent of John Hill before beginning this procedure and phoned him at the Kirby Drive home at 9:15 p.m.
-Hill left the house after taking the telephone call but did not arrive at Sharpstown General to give his consent until 11 p.m.
+Dr. Hicks wanted the consent of John Hill before beginning this procedure and phoned him at the Kirby Drive home at 9:15 pm.
+Hill left the house after taking the telephone call, but did not arrive at Sharpstown General to give his consent until 11 pm.
 His wife was conscious and begged him to stay with her, saying that she was frightened.

-Dr. Bertinot checked on Joan at 12:30 a.m. on March 19.
+Dr. Bertinot checked on Joan at 12:30 am on March 19.
 While she had not improved, she appeared to have stabilized.
 Her blood pressure had elevated slightly and she was responding to the peritoneal dialysis.
 Bertinot felt he could now leave the hospital to get some rest, but Dr. Lanza said he would stay a while longer and would call Dr. Bertinot if anything should change.
 John Hill also felt he could get some sleep and retired to a couch in a hospital records room.
-By 1:30 a.m., both Dr. Lanza and Dr. Hicks had left the hospital.
+By 1:30 am, both Dr. Lanza and Dr. Hicks had left the hospital.
 Joan, who had been heavily sedated, was coherent at times.
 When Hill told her he would be down the hall if needed, she asked the nurse attending her to see that her husband was made comfortable there.

 Death, investigation, trials

 Death

-At 2:30 a.m. on March 19, the attending nurse noticed that Joan's vital signs indicated sudden heart failure.
+At 2:30 am on March 19, the attending nurse noticed that Joan's vital signs indicated sudden heart failure.
 She ran to the room's doorway and shouted to the nurses' station to have the resident on duty come immediately with cardiac failure equipment.
 As she did this, Joan slightly raised her head, gasping her husband's name.
 As she tried to breathe, a flood of blood rushed from her mouth.
-The resident tried to save her by injecting adrenaline into her heart; but he was not successful.
+The resident tried to save her by injecting adrenaline into her heart, but he was not successful.